Black-box Prompt Tuning with Subspace Learning

-\paragraph{Tasks Similarities.} We first study how to construct source tasks.
-Based on task similarities, we have the following variants:\footnote{For more details, please refer to Appendix~\ref{sec:dissimilar}.} \begin{itemize} \item Similar: All 4 source tasks are similar to the target task, i.e., they share the same task type as the target task.
-This is the default approach we use to construct source tasks. \item Dissimilar: All 4 source tasks are dissimilar to the target task. \item Diverse: The source tasks consist of 2 tasks from the ``similar'' category and 2 tasks from the ``dissimilar'' category. \end{itemize}
+We commence by examining the construction of source tasks.
+Based on task similarities, we consider the following variations: \begin{itemize} \item Similar: All four source tasks are similar to the target task, i.e., they share the same task type as the target task.
+This represents the default approach for constructing source tasks in our study. \item Dissimilar: All four source tasks are dissimilar to the target task. \item Diverse: The source tasks comprise two tasks from the ``similar'' category and two tasks from the ``dissimilar'' category. \end{itemize}

 For the ``Dissimilar'' variant, we employ four distinct NLI (Natural Language Inference) tasks as source tasks to train the subspace.
 Specifically, we utilize SNLI~\cite{bowman2015large}, MNLI~\cite{williams2018broad}, QNLI~\cite{rajpurkar2016squad}, and RTE~\cite{dagan2005pascal,barhaim2006second,giampiccolo2007third,bentivogli2009fifth} to construct the source tasks.
 For SNLI and MNLI, we combine the labels ``contradictory'' and ``neutral'' into a new label ``not entailment'' to harmonize the labels across the source tasks.
 For the ``Diverse'' variant, we utilize two similar source tasks Amazon and TweetEval and two dissimilar source tasks MNLI and SNLI to train the subspace.

 As depicted in Figure~\ref{fig:source}, the performance significantly deteriorates when employing a subspace trained on dissimilar tasks.
 Conversely, the best performance is achieved using a subspace trained on source tasks that mirror the target task.
 This finding aligns with our intuition that nearly optimal prompts for similar tasks reside within a common subspace.
 Consequently, it is essential to select similar tasks as source tasks.